Papiliomaris: Description

 Anderson and colleagues referred twelve specimens to Papiliomaris kluessendorfae in their 2025 descriptive paper.
 Of these, they named UWGM 2655 as the holotype, and UWGM 2633 and UWGM 2654 as paratypes.
 All three consist of a part and counterpart fossil.
 Although fossils previously identified as a "Bizarre arthropod with a possibly bivalved carapace" in 1985 included specimens with a total width up to 20 cm lacking a cephalic and trunk area, specimens identified to belong to Papiliomaris in 2025 ranges length of 11.5-20.8 mm long and width of 8.8-17.4 mm.

-Anderson et al., (2025) made numerous observations about the anatomy of Papiliomaris based off these twelve specimens.
+Anderson et al., (2025) made numerous observations about the anatomy of Papiliomaris based on these twelve specimens.
 They found it to have two tagmata: a six-somite (segment) cephalon with a bivalved carapace (a carapace consisting of two halves that meet in a dorsal hinge, also seen in ostracods) that covered three to four posterior head appendages, and a trunk comprising 10−13 segments which terminated in a reduced telson.
 The valves are described as being near circular to ellipsoid in shape and attached anteriorly in the vicinity of the fourth or fifth cephalic somite, with the remaining portion of the hinge being detached from the cephalon.
 Towards the front of the cephalon are uniramous antennae on the second and third somites, the first pair being setae-dense robust antennae, with the second pair being delicate and elongate with closely set rows of setae.

 The posterior three cephalic limbs are elongate and somewhat flexible with at least two rows of filamentous setae, the third of these elongate appendages — found on the sixth somite — being noticeably smaller compared to the two preceding it.
 The tergites on these somites possessing a raised central ridge on the dorsal side, with small pleurae extending posterodistally from each tergite.
 The limbs of the trunk were homogenous bifurcated rod-like or uniramous paddle trunk limbs.